PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 Plug a controller into the micro-usb port, and turn the kinova arm on.

 ## Connecting to Jackal over SSH
+First make sure a router is set up.
+It shouldn't be connected to the UNB ethernet, but it may be connected to your computer for faster speeds, and its power switch should be turned on.
+On your computer, connect to 192.168.2.1.
+Use the supplied password, and login.
+Click on network map to see all the devices the router can see.
+Hopefully yours should be there.
+Click on your device and assign it a static ip for convenience.

-Follow the steps in the Jackal + unb007 manuals for setting up the ip of cpr-j100-0574.
+Follow the steps in the Jackal + unb007 manuals for setting up the ip of cpr-j100-0574 on your computer, the ip of 192.168.2.25, contrary to the document.
+IP changes were made to fix some networking issues.

 To connect to Jackal over SSH, you will need a computer with wifi, and a router setup in the HCI lab.
 Then in the terminal, run 'ssh administrator@cpr-j100-0574', password ... (ask).